ltpitt/python-jupyter-face-generation/README.md

 ### Input
-Implement the `model_inputs` function to create TF Placeholders for the Neural Network.
-It should create the following placeholders:
+Implemented the `model_inputs` function to create TF Placeholders for the Neural Network.
+It creates the following placeholders:
 - Real input images placeholder with rank 4 using `image_width`, `image_height`, and `image_channels`.
 - Z input placeholder with rank 2 using `z_dim`.
 - Learning rate placeholder with rank 0.

-Return the placeholders in the following the tuple (tensor of real input images, tensor of z data)
+The placeholders are returned in the following the tuple (tensor of real input images, tensor of z data)

 ```python